 This table is an extremely useful resource.
 You can use it for doing plausibility checks of all kinds of market estimates where households play a role, not just for robotic lawn mowers.

-Wikipedia has lots of very useful statistical information that can inform market estimates.
-This includes population numbers, as well as business information such as public company revenue data.
+Wikipedia has useful data that can inform market estimates.
+This includes public company revenue data and population numbers, for instance.

 How to import Wikipedia data into Google Sheets